 (E) Discussions by members of a governing body on logistical and procedural methods to schedule and regulate a meeting.

-Each governing body shall promulgate rules by which the date, time, place and agenda of all regularly scheduled meetings and the date, time, place and purpose of all special meetings are made available, in advance, to the public and news media, except in the event of an emergency requiring immediate official action.
+(d) Each governing body shall promulgate rules by which the date, time, place and agenda of all regularly scheduled meetings and the date, time, place and purpose of all special meetings are made available, in advance, to the public and news media.

 (b) An executive session may be held only upon a majority affirmative vote of the members present of the governing body of a public agency.
 A public agency may hold an executive session and exclude the public only when a closed session is required for any of the following actions: